coollabsio/jean-tui/README.md

 - `zed` - Zed

 **Opening a worktree:**
+- Navigate to any worktree in the list
-- Press `o` on any worktree to open it in your configured editor
+- Press `o` to open it in your configured editor
+- The editor launches in the background and you stay in gcool
-- The editor preference is saved per repository in `~/.config/gcool/config.json`
+- Editor preference is saved per repository in `~/.config/gcool/config.json`

+**Tips:**
+- If opening fails, press `e` to select a different editor
+- Each repository can have its own editor preference
+- The editor command must be in your PATH

 ## Architecture